Resources for Mushroom Growers

 - For some deep knowledge try Bryce Kendrick's website.
 There you will find over 800 fungi photos and several chapters from his book The Fifth Kingdom.

 - The North American Mycological Association has developed several slide shows their member clubs use to learn about wild mushrooms.
 Some are now available on the web.
 This information will help answer your questions and the questions of your customers.
 It will also help you learn more about the way mushrooms grow in nature so that you can better understand how they grow on your farm.
-Choose a program from the following list:
+Choose a program from the list at educational_programs.php.

 - USDA's Office for Small-Scale Agriculture: A Small Scale Agricultural Alternative: Specialty Mushrooms